 What is a kickstand?

 Kickstands are usually made from cheap plastic.
-But there are also some that are made from aluminum alloy.
-We commonly find these on stock mountain bikes.
-It is connected to the left side of the frame’s chain stay via bolt.
+But some are made from aluminum alloy.
+We commonly find these on stock mountain bikes and lower-end bikes aimed at beginners in the cycling industry.

 Advantages of Having a Kickstand

 You might have experienced seeing your bike fall to the ground, even if you’ve just parked it.
 A typical scenario is when the grips or saddle move after somebody accidentally hits it as they walk past your bike.

 Related: 7 Best Mountain Bike Kickstand

-Why You Don’t Need a Kickstand on a Mountain Bike?
+Why Don’t You Need a Kickstand on a Mountain Bike?

 Unbalanced bike geometry